Plug-in electric vehicles in South Korea

 As of June 2022, there were about 299,000 electric vehicles registered in South Korea.
 As of September 2022, 11.8% of new cars registered in South Korea were electric.

+The South Korean government has provided strong support for electric vehicles including tax breaks, financial aid, and expenditures in research and development.

 Charging stations

 As of November 2022, there were 170,000 public charging stations in South Korea.

 Manufacturing

 As of 2021, South Korea was the world's fourth-largest exporter of electric vehicles.
+Kia, a South Korean auto manufacturer, has announced that it intends to expand EV production in South Korea to 1.51 million units by 2030.

 By province or city

 Gyeonggi

 As of December 2020, there were 548 public DC charging stations in Gyeonggi Province.

 Seoul

 As of September 2022, there were 35,216 public charging stations in Seoul.

 Ulsan

 As of August 2022, there were 4,184 electric vehicles registered in Ulsan.

 As of August 2022, there were 1,992 public charging stations in Ulsan.